turgu1/sensor-box-v2-code-update/README.md

 See [here](https://www.printables.com/model/1079858-3d-printer-emission-sensor-array-sensorbox-v2) for more info.

+## (2025-02-24)

+- Another step in cleaning up the code: Using packages to separate the various chunks of code see them in the `packages` folder.
+This is done to simplify the coordination of changes between the sensor-box versions, and help separate the logics.
+- The main yaml files have been renamed to remove space characters in them.

 ## (2025-02-23)

 - Correction related to last ESPHome update, added `psram:` definition
-- First line adj for the temerature minus sign required place
+- First line adj for the temperature minus sign required place
 - MQTT support functional.
-You must adjust sensors' `update_interval:` for your desire
+You must adjust sensors' `update_interval:` as desired

 ## (2025-02-21)